 CASE Art Project 1

 ShowCASE is the final presentation of funded projects.
-Works will be exhibited in a variety of ways that best fits the message.
+Works are exhibited in a variety of ways that best fits the message.
 Traditional galleries, billboards, libraries, kiosks, murals and other forms of public presentations will be considered and decided upon by CASE in collaboration with the artists.

 Les Rencontres de la Photographie